pnudapp/.github/profile/README.md

 ## License

 This project is licensed under the ISC License, unless otherwise stated in the repositories.
 See the [LICENSE.md][gh:@pnud/license] file for details.

+## Disclaimer

+This project is not affiliated with Bunq in any way.
+It is a community-driven project.
+Ricardo is also not affiliated with Bunq in any way, he just loves the product and wants to help make it even better.

 ## Acknowledgments